 Our goal here is to get you 100% up to speed and ready to have your best race possible.
 Every single race is unique, and Ironman® Chattanooga is no exception.
-The swim is generally beginner friendly, the bike course is “sneeky hard,” and the hills across the river in the final miles of the run will make sure you don’t forget your Chattanooga experience!
-IMChoo is an Endurance Nation favorite, with Coach Rich and Coach Patrick recording the 2nd edition of their Four Keys DVD onsite, and over 40 TeamEN athletes competing each year of the event.
+The swim is generally beginner friendly, the bike course is “sneaky hard,” and the hills across the river in the final miles of the run will make sure you don’t forget your Chattanooga experience!
+IMChoo is an Endurance Nation favorite, with over 40 TeamEN athletes competing each year of the event.

 |Three Bullets Video | Detailed Race Info | Equipment | The Swim | The Bike | The Run | Free Trial|

 Don’t have time time to dive into a full review of the course?
 Then cover the most important highlights in this short video with Coach Rich from Endurance Nation.

 Detailed Race Information [top]

 Though the average temperatures in Chattanooga for late September are generally mild, after the record heat of 2016 we highly recommend you come prepared to race on a hot day.

 The Swim: Bring everything you need.
 It’s always best to bring a skinsuit, just in case.
 Tinted goggles also recommended.

 The Bike: the bike course is “sneaky hard,” as Coach Rich will explain in his bike course overview video below, and we recommend you display percent grade on your bike computer, if that’s available to you.
 We recommend a triathlon bike with all of your aero wizardry applied: front race wheel, rear disk (or wheelcover), aero helmet, race tires, smart bottle and equipment placement, etc.